-The Company's investment portfolio may periodically include legacy and/or passive investments.
-In these instances, the Company actively pursues exit strategies for both legacy and/or passive investments to generate liquidity.
-The majority of the Company's investments are large ownership positions in private and public companies that can be difficult to exit for a variety of reasons, including liquidity constraints, existing market conditions, investor sentiment and regulatory hurdles.
+The Company's investment portfolio includes legacy and/or passive investments.
+The Company is currently pursuing divestment opportunities for both legacy and/or passive investments to generate additional liquidity.
+The majority of the Company's investments are significant ownership positions in private and public companies that can be difficult to exit for a variety of reasons, including liquidity constraints, existing market conditions, investor sentiment and regulatory hurdles.
 For these and other reasons, when an investment is considered to have "matured" or deemed to be a legacy investment, the time to exit is not necessarily predictable and the expected proceeds from such an exit may be substantially different from what was previously thought.

 Typically, passive investments provide a more timely opportunity to strengthen financial flexibility.
-These investments tend to involve lower ownership thresholds, and provide a better liquidity profile than the remainder of the investment portfolio.
+These investments tend to involve lower ownership thresholds than the remainder of the investment portfolio.
 However, in some cases a passive investment may also share characteristics of a legacy investment.
 In the case of Union Agriculture Group ("Union Agriculture"), this investment is both a legacy and passive investment.
 At one time, Union Agriculture was neither.
 The Company continues to actively explore appropriate opportunities to exit this investment.
-This was initially supported by Union Agriculture's October 16, 2015 filing of a non-offering preliminary prospectus ("Preliminary Prospectus") with the Ontario Securities Commission ("OSC").
-Union Agriculture has not yet filed a non-offering final prospectus, the receipt of which by the OSC would result in Union Agriculture becoming a reporting issuer under the Securities Act (Ontario).
-SRC did not correctly anticipate the length of time for this process and has limited visibility as to the probability of its success.
-The Company remains hopeful that the OSC will allow the Preliminary Prospectus to be finalized, the result of which could provide liquidity to SRC.
-The monetizations of both mature and passive investments will provide additional financial flexibility to the Company.